the-expanse/SideQuestWiki/How-to-Auto-Update-app's-and-mods.md

+For Creating and managing apps you made see [HOW TO SUBMIT GAMES](https://github.com/the-expanse/SideQuest/wiki/How-To-Submit-Games)

 Making a SideQuest account gains you access to the Dashboard, letting you gain a host of features such as messaging and friends, but also the `Auto Update` function, where you can Mass Update applications you have installed em mass,

-The Dashboard will be located here
+### The Dashboard will be located here
 ![](https://cdn.discordapp.com/attachments/615234075778875453/622169816719032361/Dashboard.png)